wI2L/blinkygo/README.md

 }
 ```
    - `repeat` indicate how many times the pattern must be played.
 A negative number will run an infinite loop.
    - `speed` is a convenient and simple way to add a delay between each frame.
-The delay (millisecond) is calculated like that: `1000 / speed`
+The delay, expressed in milliseconds, is calculated as `1000 / speed`.

 __Play an animation__